 Training new people can be both labor-intensive and time-consuming.
 When it’s time for employee promotions or people taking on new roles, there’s more teaching to do.
 That’s why online learning options and training software can be a big help.
 These tools also ensure consistency in training.
 Unlike human beings, computer software never skips a step or forgets to mention details.

-How your menu is organized can have a surprisingly big impact on your revenue.
-Menu Cover Depot.cm reports that the right menu engineering can increase your profits by up to 15%.
-Consider using a menu engineering worksheet to get the most out of your menu.
+How a menu is organized can have a surprisingly large impact on revenue.
+The right menu engineering can increase your profits by up to 15%, according to a report by Menu Cover Depot.
+Consider using a menu engineering worksheet to get the most out of the menu.

 Communicate with guests